The official blog of the Lung Institute.

 It would not be a bad idea to head south for the winter if you have COPD and live in Wyoming, but the clean air is well worth living there.
 The EPA ranked Cheyenne as having the second cleanest air in the United States.
 Having a good number of medical centers makes Cheyenne number 4 on the list.

 This area of Southwest Florida is quickly growing.
 The weather is cool in the winters and, although quite warm in the summer, being close to the Gulf of Mexico makes for a breezy escape from the heat.
 The EPA ranked Naples in the top 20 cleanest cities and a large number of medical and rehabilitation centers also add to the allure for COPD patients.

 2. Prescott, Arizona

 Prescott tops the EPA’s list as having the cleanest air in the United States.
-Just outside of Flagstaff, this city offers a limited number of hospitals and rehabilitation centers, but the clean air makes up for it.
+About 100 miles southwest of Flagstaff, this city offers a limited number of hospitals and rehabilitation centers, but the clean air makes up for it.
 Prescott has a climate that may fluctuate throughout the day, but is neither too hot nor too cold.

 1. Fayetteville, Arkansas